endfront/LayJS/doc/spec.markdown

 - textAlign
   `string`
   CSS text-align
-  Psuedo-Default: 'left'
+  Psuedo-Default: 'start'

 - textLetterSpacing
   `number` / `undefined`
   In pixels. undefined for initial (native) letter spacing.
-  Psuedo-Default: undefined
+  Psuedo-Default: "normal" (can be invoked using `undefined` value, note: no transition between the 2)

 - textWordSpacing
   `number` / `undefined`
   In pixels. undefined for initial (native) word spacing.
-  Psuedo-Default: undefined
+  Psuedo-Default: "normal" (can be invoked using `undefined` value, note: no transition between the 2)

 - textOverflow
   `string`
   CSS text-overflow
-  Psuedo-Default: 'normal'
+  Psuedo-Default: 'clip'

 - textIndent